-a.)
+- a.)
 In what ways, yes?

-1/25 - Showel Mink, the animal people, the Rabbanite all evere inasserving, passionate & posiding rital services Their dedication + insight with problems & their solutions have been amoring

-Surs the Soutal chine +/ the story of the
+1/25 - Showel Munk, the animal poop 6, the Rabbante all evere massessing, passionate & possiding vital services Their dedication + insight into problems & their Solutions have been amazing Suns the Butal clinic + / the store for the Ganer a.)
+Shome Monk b.)
+Auskalom Pon c.)
+Raldon, to

-Cando

 2.)
-Specifically, of the individuals you met, which ones and what about them, do you think others might find inspiring? a.)
-Shome (Monk) b.)
-Auskalom Boni c.)
-Robbenite 3.)
+Specifically, of the individuals you met, which ones and what about them, do you think others might find inspiring?

+3.)
 Do you think that people are inherently altruistic?
 Or inherently selfish?
+Selfiel

-Selfis L 4.)
+4.)
 What do you think could inspire ordinary people to do extraordinary things?
 Do you think it has to be a "beshert" moment or can it be planned?

-Resonal experiences sustainty awareness of the shere!
-Others inspiration to others.
-I think beshere!
-Manual scan a area to others.
-I think beshere!
+Repond experiences, sensitivity, awarness of Others, inspiration of others.
+I think besteret moments can bordestrackgine red - not a que lante aboutilely

 5.)
-Do you think that as a Rabbi or an Educator you will try to create a Mitzvah oriented community as part of your community?
-Absolutely a) Do you see this as a priority? (b) Do you think it is something that the Rabbi or Educator can impose on the community or b.)
-Do you think it is something that the Rabbi or Educator can impose on the community or does it have to come from within the community-grassroots style?
-Lan be inspired by poessional but with buying the form the community of the property of the prope I still want Avishalom's address for student donations vort year.
+Do you think that as a Rabbi or an Educator you will try to create a Mitzvah oriented but putting the right person in the right situation be ps community as part of your community?

+- a.)
+Do you see this as a priority? - b.)
+Do you think it is something that the Rabbi or Educator can impose on the community or does it have to come from within the community - grassroots style?

+Lan be 115 pi res by protessional but with buying Y un standed of the angle of the stand of the

+As a key clanent of terots de reformidea of not being observant just for oneself but thinging holiness - hive if milore to lives GE of Less

+I still want Avishalon's address for student donations wert year.

+Exit Interview